 U.S. Embassy Niamey, Niger

-The United States established diplomatic relations with Niger in 1960 following its independence from France.
-In 2010, a military junta took power, overthrowing the president, who had tried to extend his rule unconstitutionally.
-Since then, Niger has taken important steps to consolidate and advance democratic institutions.
+The United States established diplomatic relations with Niger in 1960, following its independence from France.
+U.S. relations with Niger since its independence have generally been close and friendly.
+In 2010, a military junta took power after overthrowing the former president, who had tried to extend his rule unconstitutionally.
+Niger has taken important steps to consolidate and advance democratic institutions.
+President Mahamadou Issoufou was inaugurated in 2011, which returned Niger to constitutional, civilian rule.
 Security threats emanating from Libya, the Lake Chad Region, and Mali have hampered the government’s efforts to improve Niger’s economy, strengthen governance, promote human rights, and protect fundamental freedoms.
-Niger is a critical actor in regional efforts to counter terrorism and promote stability, as well as a peacekeeping contributor to missions in Mali and Central African Republic.
+Niger is a critical actor in regional efforts to counter terrorism and promote stability.

 Map Link: